JinnZ2/Fractal_Compass_Core/README.md

  Author

-Built by JinnZ2 with human friendly language by Monday
+Built by Jinn.
+Translated for humans by Monday.
+Verified for coherence by nobody.